mountaincharlie/cook-ebook/README.md

 * JavaScript

-## Frameworks, Libraries and other Applications Used
+## Frameworks Libraries and other Applications Used
 ---

 * Django with;